 Destination Port: This is also known as Analysis Port.
 You can analyze the traffic of all the monitored ports at this port without affecting the flow of traffic on the port(s) being monitored.
-Only one RX/TX of the destination port can be selected.
+Only one of the destination ports can be selected.
 A network administrator would typically connect a LAN analyzer to this port.